 A Renewed Mission: Education for Civic Life in a Democracy

-The primary purpose of a history and social science education is to prepare students to have the knowledge and skills to be thoughtful and active participants in a democratic society and a multinational world.
-Throughout their pre-kindergarten to high school years, students must become aware that “government of the people, by the people, for the people” is not just a historical phrase from Lincoln’s Gettysburg Address, but an ideal that must be renewed and reinvigorated by each succeeding generation.
-The future of democracy depends on our students’ development of the knowledge, skills, and dispositions of citizens who embrace democracy’s potential and its challenges.
+The primary purpose of a history and social science education is to prepare students to have the knowledge and skills to become thoughtful and active participants in a democratic society and a complex world.
+“Government of the people, by the people, for the people” is not just a historical phrase from Lincoln’s “Gettysburg Address,” but an ideal that must be renewed and reinvigorated by each succeeding generation.
+The future of democracy depends on our students’ development of knowledge, skills, and dispositions that will enable them to embrace democracy’s potential, while recognizing its challenges and inherent dilemmas.

 People who are prepared to continue the legacy of democracy in the United States: